mtrung/tesla-usb-drive/README.md

 ## Features
 - Support partitioning scheme MBR or GPT
 - Support 3 modes: cam only, music only, and both cam & music
 - Fool-proof: validate all user inputs.
-Validate the specified drive.
+Verify if the specified drive as USB drive.

 ## How to use
 ### Method 1 - Recommended
 Double-click on the tesla-usb-drive.command and follow instructions.

 ### Method 2
-Use the script with parameter.
+Use the script with parameters.
 This is good for automation/making multiple drives.

-Syntax: `tesla-usb-drive.command USB_DISK_IDENTIFIER cam_partition_size Partitioning_Scheme`
+Syntax: `tesla-usb-drive.command USB_DISK_IDENTIFIER Cam_Partition_Size Partitioning_Scheme`

 - USB_DISK_IDENTIFIER: disk1
-- cam_partition_size: number and storage unit.
-Ex: 16g.
+- Cam_Partition_Size: percentage (ex: 50%) or storage size value (ex: 16g)
    - To create cam partition only, use '100%'.
    - To create music partition only, use '0%'.
+   - To create both, use 1%-99% or an in-betweeen storage size value
 - Partitioning_Scheme: MBR or GPT.
 Optional.
 Default is MBR.

 Example: `tesla-usb-drive.command disk3 16g MBR`

 ## Notes
-- Create cam partition first using the above size param.
-Music partition will fill the remaining storage space.
 - Requires that you have admin privilege
-- Erases on data on your USB drive
+- Will wipe out all data on your USB drive
+- It creates cam partition first using the above size param then music partition using remaining storage space.
 - If you download the script as text file, you need to make this script executable using below command in Terminal: `chmod +x tesla-usb-drive.command`
+- macOS diskutil will automatically add EFI partition with 200MB if you choose GPT partitioning scheme for >= 4GB drive.